mdolab/MACH-Aero/machAeroTutorials/airfoilopt_mesh.rst

 The coordinates for the NACA0012 airfoil are in the file ``n0012.dat``.
 Coordinates for most airfoils can be obtained from the `UIUC Data site <http://m-selig.ae.illinois.edu/ads/coord_database.html>`_.

+Navigate to the directory ``airfoilopt/mesh`` in your tutorial folder.
+Copy the airfoil data from the ``tutorial`` directory:

+.. prompt:: bash

+    cp ../../../tutorial/airfoilopt/mesh/n0012.dat .

 Create the following empty runscript in the current directory.

 - ``genMesh.py``